-Analysis of Data: Client gave us data to investigate if the electrical energy in the atmosphere has any correlation the number of cases of SID.
+Analysis of Data: Client gave us data to investigate if the low frequency waves from lightning in the atmosphere has any correlation the number of cases of SIDS.
 This will include graphs of data to provide visualization.
 December 2017.

-Software source code: The source code for the application, as well as the embedded code for the anklet.
-Expected delivery for all complete code: March-April 2018
+Software source code: The source code for the application, as well as the embedded code for the wearable.
+Expected delivery for all complete code.
+April 2018